nuejs/nue/packages/nuekit/README.md

 1. **Build apps with a fraction of the code**: The apps are literally smaller than a single React button.
 Modern web standards are beasts.

-3. **Rust computation engines**: Write clean, isolated business models where the performance critical parst can be offloaded to Rust or Go.
+3. **Rust computation engines**: Write clean, isolated business models where the performance critical parts can be offloaded to Rust or Go.

 1. **Faster HMR and tooling**: Instant HMR for all asset types: content, styling, data, and components.
 Build large applications in milliseconds.